garima451/Movie-Recommendation-System-/README.md

 The remaining files (`tag.csv` and `link.csv`) are not used in the current implementation but can be incorporated in future versions to build richer graph features and hybrid recommendation models.

+## Development Environment

+The complete project was designed, implemented, and executed locally using Visual Studio Code as the primary development environment.
+All stages of the machine learning pipeline- including data preprocessing, graph construction, model development, training, evaluation, and recommendation generation- were implemented as individual Python scripts and executed sequentially through the Visual Studio Code terminal.

+A dedicated Python virtual environment (venv) was used to manage project dependencies and ensure a reproducible execution environment throughout development.

+The source code for the entire pipeline is organized inside the ml/ directory, where each script is responsible for a specific stage of the recommendation system.
+The scripts are executed in sequence, with the output of one stage serving as the input for the next stage.

+This GitHub repository serves as a portfolio representation of the project and contains the complete source code, execution screenshots, preprocessing statistics, evaluation results, and sample recommendation outputs.